Government Medical College, Ernakulam: Karmi Bot

-The robot named ‘KARMI-Bot’ is used to assist patients at the medical college's COVID-19 isolation ward.The robot developed by ASIMOV Robotics, was donated to medical college by famous actor Mohanlal.
+The robot named ‘KARMI-Bot’ is used to assist patients at the medical college's COVID-19 isolation ward.
+The robot developed by ASIMOV Robotics, was donated to medical college by famous actor Mohanlal.
 The robot has fully autonomous features for dispensing food & water, disinfection, collecting trash and other features like video call.

 Events and activities

 Revera

 The respective Students' Union of Government Medical College Ernakulam organises an inter-medical college sports event revera every year.
 It was started from 2018 (organised by SU2k18) onwards, which was a grand success with a lot of appreciations for the heavy participation, organisation and the good conduct.

 Graduation

 Each year there will be separate graduation ceremonies of both MBBS and nursing graduates.

+Central zone Arts

+The college conducted Central zone Arts festival of Kerala University of Health Sciences 'Opparam' in October,2003.

+Football matches

+The college has a good football team.And union conducts different football matches annually.